Events and Volunteering

 - Science Lab Volunteers

-- The Admission Office encourages current St. Patrick’s parents to be a part of the admission process by welcoming prospective and new families to our community, answering questions and offering parent insights, and attending Admission events.
+The Office of Enrollment Management encourages current St. Patrick’s parents to be a part of the recruitment and enrollment process by attending recruitment events, providing online reviews, answering prospective parent questions, offering parent insights, and welcoming prospective and new families to our community.

-- The Admission Parent Programs and New Parent Receptions are opportunities for applicants or newly admitted families to ask questions and gain rich insights about our school programs and community.
-Our parent volunteers may be asked questions or their opinions during a tour or question/answer session.
+- Admission Programs and Welcome Events are opportunities for applicants or newly admitted families to ask questions and gain rich insights about our school programs and community.
+Our parent volunteers may help with event logistics, assist on tours, answer questions from prospective families, and/or offer parent insights.

 The Annual Fund is St. Patrick's top philanthropic priority, and serving as a volunteer is a meaningful way to support St. Patrick's and our students and faculty who benefit from the Annual Fund each and every day.
 Volunteers will be trained to engage with fellow parents to encourage participation in the Annual Fund.
 The primary responsibility of this role is outreach via phone and email on your own time, which makes it a flexible volunteer opportunity as well as a wonderful way to connect with other members of the Day School community.